  AI will be used in the chat box where user’s voice can be recognized.

-5.1 Performance Requirements
+5.OtherNonfunctionalRequirements 5.1 Performance Requirements

 Since this is a web application, the performance of the application will be on point, unless there is an internet issue or a server maintenance problem.